 What are some practical ways a wife can mold herself to her husband?

-Here are some practical ways that a wife can mold herself to her husband:
+So the question then becomes how can a wife mold herself to better fit her husband?
+Below are some practical ways that wife can mold herself to her husband.

 Take an interest in what he likes to watch on TV